Autism Spectrum Disorder (ASD)

-Autism, often referred to as Autism Spectrum Disorder (ASD), is a complex neurodevelopmental disorder characterised by a range of symptoms and behaviors related to social communication, repetitive behaviors, and restricted interests.
+Autism is a complex neurodevelopmental disorder characterised by a range of symptoms and behaviors related to social communication, repetitive behaviors, and restricted interests.
 The term "spectrum" in ASD underscores the vast variability in challenges and strengths possessed by each person with autism.
 The exact cause of autism remains unknown, though it is believed to be a combination of genetic and environmental factors.

 Social communication challenges might include difficulty in understanding non-verbal cues, forming peer relationships, or grasping social nuances.
 Some individuals with autism may have difficulty maintaining a conversation, while others might avoid interactions altogether.
 However, it's essential to note that not everyone on the spectrum will experience these challenges in the same way; some might have little difficulty with social interactions but might have intense interests or repetitive behaviors.